scubbo/shipOfTheseus/README.md

 ## Step-by-step

-* Fork this package to your own GithHub account.
+* Fork this package to your own GitHub account.
 * Check it out locally:
 ```
 $ git clone git@github.com:<yourUsername>/shipOfTheseus.git
 ```
+* Get a new OAuth token for your Github account:
+  * Go [here](https://github.com/settings/tokens), and click "Generate New Token"
+  * Sign in
+  * Give the token whatever name you want, and check "`admin:repo_hook`" and "`repo`".
+Click "Generate"
+  * Copy the resultant token - you can only view it once, and you'll need to paste it in below.
 * Bootstrap your AWS Account for CDK Pipeline deployments ([link](https://docs.aws.amazon.com/cdk/api/latest/docs/pipelines-readme.html#cdk-environment-bootstrapping))
     (replace `111111111111` with your accountId):
  ```